-Move over Kelly Kapowski Laura, November's Miss Howard TV, is a nursing student here at CSI, and there fore attainable (in theory).
+Move over Kelly Kapowski, Laura, November's Miss Howard TV, is a nursing student here at CSI, and there fore attainable (in theory).
 We would like exclusive interview rights for The Banner.
 We here at DAPS think she is super hot.
 She has nice boobies.
 We didn't see her butt, but we assume is bangin.
 She's so hot.
 Oh man.

-If you know her, or even if 'ou are ner, contact us a IC-228.
+If you know her, or even if you are her, contact us at IC-228.